 Best GPS Trackers for Cars To Help You Recover Your Stolen Vehicle

-You can’t put a price on peace of mind, but we’ll try anyway.
+You can’t put a price on peace of mind, so we’ll do it for you

-This story may seem oddly specific because it happened to a friend of mine.
-And I remember her saying that the worst feeling during the situation was the confusion.
+This story may seem oddly specific, but it happened to a friend of ours.
+She said the worst part of the situation was the confusion.
 It’s a crappy feeling that no one should have to go through.
-That’s why we at The Drive have compiled a list of the best GPS trackers that’ll give you the peace of mind of knowing where your car is at all times.
+So if you think you might need to track your vehicle, whether stolen or even just keeping tabs on young driver's habits, we at The Drive have compiled a list of the best GPS trackers that’ll give you the peace of mind of knowing where your car is at all times.

 Spytec GL300